-France’s Socialists said on Sunday they will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off several left-wing challengers before he can pivot to the general election.
+The French Socialists will after all organize a presidential primary for the 2017 election, forcing François Hollande to beat off left-wing challengers before he can pivot to the general election.

-It is the first time a sitting Socialist Party president is forced to prove himself in a primary.
+It is the first time a sitting Socialist president is forced to prove himself in a primary.

 Except those rules were only written in 2011 to allow for a then-unprecedented open primary on the left.
 The Socialist Party leadership could have easily thrown out the rulebook from five years ago and made Hollande’s life easier.

 The fact that they didn’t says a lot about how weak the president’s position is.

 An Ifop poll published on Sunday puts Hollande’s approval rating at 14 percent.
 It hasn’t been much higher through the last few years, nor has there been a less popular president in French history.